Sarah-C/Notes-for-projects./README.md

 3. Animation for a character.

 4: Expand to ANY Neo-Pixel board.......
-a.
-Implement multi height fonts.
+4. A: Implement multi height fonts.
-b.
-Enable scroller to be placed at specific Y co-ord for tall matrices.
+4. B: Enable scroller to be placed at specific Y co-ord for tall matrices.
-c.
-Ensure "serpentine" display mode works.
+4. C. Ensure "serpentine" display mode works.

 https://github.com/Bodmer/TFT_eSPI/issues/1328